This article was updated in December 2021 to reflect changing conditions, prices and trends.

 Consumer trends in the medical device industry

-The Covid-19 pandemic has dominated the globe this year, upending how we work, live, play – and care for one another.
+The Covid-19 pandemic dominated the globe in 2020 – and to a large extent in 2021 as well – upending how we work, live, play, and care for one another.
 The medical devices industry has suffered from the economic slump, but its ability to provide specialist equipment such as ventilators has buffered the financial pressure.

 Against this backdrop, ageing populations around the world have created a natural and increasing demand for medical devices and support.